amomen9/SQLServer-DBA-Tools/Events, Trace, Audit, & Profiling/Configuration Change.md

 # SQL Server Configuration and Trace Analysis Script

-This script is designed to check the status of the `cmdshell` feature in SQL Server and analyze related events in the default trace file.
+This is a very simple script to check the status of the `cmdshell` feature in SQL Server and analyze related events in the default trace file.
 Below is a breakdown of the script's purpose and the results it generates:

 <b>The script:</b>